Marie de France: Provenance and language

 It is likely that Marie de France was known at the court of King Henry II and his wife, Eleanor of Aquitaine.
 A contemporary of Marie, the English poet Denis Piramus, mentions in his Life of Saint Edmund the King, written in around 1180, the lais of a Marie, which were popular in aristocratic circles.
 Her origins could have been in the parts of Île-de-France close to Normandy, or alternatively in an area in between such as Brittany or the Vexin.
 But the Anglo-Norman influence may be due to her living in England during her adult life, which is also suggested by the fact that so many of her texts were found in England.
 In addition, "si sui de France" is ambiguous and equivocal, and may refer to a region less specific than the Île-de-France – for example, an area not in the Angevin Empire.

-It is clear from her writing that Marie de France was highly educated and multilingual; this level of education was not available to the common or poor at this time, so we can infer that Marie de France was of aristocratic birth and/ or belonged to a religious house (cf. Hrotsvitha, Héloïse, Bridget of Sweden, and Hildegard of Bingen).
+It is clear from her writing that Marie de France was highly educated and multilingual; this level of education was not available to the common or poor at this time, so we can infer that Marie de France was of aristocratic birth and/ or belonged to a religious house (compare to Hrotsvitha, Héloïse, Bridget of Sweden, and Hildegard of Bingen).
 The precise language or dialect she wrote in is a matter of some discussion.
 Her language is one of the many versions of Old French with Anglo-Norman elements; R. Howard Bloch notes that identifying her particular language may be a fruitless exercise given that there was no standardized spelling and that the many varieties of Old French identified by (nineteenth-century) scholars are to some extent their own invention, and the linguistic question is connected to the matter of her provenance.
 June Hall McCash, summarizing scholarship in 2011, said:Pontfarcy [editor of the L’Espurgatoire Seint Patriz] believes, as did H. Suchier, that the work's late 12th-century language, a mixture of Norman, Anglo-Norman, and Francien, indicates an author from "une region frontière de la Normandie, qui par la suite, se serait installé en Angleterre". Östen Södergård […] comes to a similar, though less specific, conclusion about the author of the Audree. […] his linguistic analysis reveals language traits that also suggest a mixture of Norman, Anglo-Norman, and Francien dialects.